-CHRI's work is based on the belief that for human rights, genuine democracy and development to become a reality in people's lives, there must be high standards and functional mechanisms for accountability and participation within the Commonwealth and its member countries.
-Accordingly, in addition to a broad human rights advocacy programme, CHRI advocates access to information and access to justice.
-It does this through research, publications, workshops, information dissemination and advocacy.
+Commonwealth Human Rights Initiative (CHRI) believes if human rights, genuine democracy and development are to become a reality in peoples' lives then the Commonwealth members, an association of 52 former British Colonies, must be held accountable for good governance.
+CHRI promotes it through international advocacy on human rights, access to justice and access to information.
+It does so through research, publications, workshops, information dissemination and advocacy.
+There are three principal programmes: